Clerici-project/Website/resources/developer-guides/wallet-rpc.md

 Outputs:

-* *balance* - unsigned int; The total balance of the current monero-wallet-rpc in session.
+* *balance* - unsigned int; The total balance of the current clerici-wallet-rpc in session.
 * *unlocked_balance* - unsigned int; Unlocked funds are those funds that are sufficiently deep enough in the Monero blockchain to be considered safe to spend.
 * *multisig_import_needed* - boolean; True if importing multisig data is needed for returning a correct balance.
 * *per_subaddress* - array of subaddress information; Balance information for each subaddress in an account.